 I hope you’ll enjoy the little bits and pieces of fall scattered throughout my home.
-A little bit of glitter fabric and some string are wrapped around a dollar store pumpkin.

 Here’s my happy chair with all the memories that I shared in my Summer 2013 Showcase of Homes tour.
 My rocker is now dressed up with a yard sale throw and a pillow made from an old sweater.

 I adore this canister (which came with the coolest lid) and filled with hydrangeas it tones down some of the other fall accent colors.

 All the accessories were purchased on seasonal clearance at craft stores.